FAQ

 Is cold outreach even legal?
 What about DNC and TCPA?

 Legal when done right, and the platform enforces "right" by default: numbers on the federal Do-Not-Call registry are hidden entirely (you can't dial what you can't see), TCPA quiet hours auto-block SMS outside 8am–9pm local, CAN-SPAM footers attach automatically, and every send writes an audit-log entry.
+For the state-level rules (deductible law, contracts, rescission), see our Colorado compliance field guide.

 Is my data — and the homeowner's data — secure?